SemenovaLiza/yamdb_final/README.md

 ###### *The rest of the technologies can be found in the requirements.txt file*
 For the project to work, you will need to create these secret variables in GitHub:

-secrets.DOCKER_USERNAME - *Docker Hub login*
+- secrets.DOCKER_USERNAME - *Docker Hub login*

-secrets.DOCKER_PASSWORD - *Docker Hub password*
+- secrets.DOCKER_PASSWORD - *Docker Hub password*
-secrets.HOST - *Remote server public IP*
+- secrets.HOST - *Remote server public IP*
-secrets.USER - *Remote server login*
+- secrets.USER - *Remote server login*
-secrets.SSH_KEY - *Private key from the local machine* secrets.PASSPHRASE - *The passphrase used when creating the ssh key* Secrets variables for remote server: secrets.DB_ENGINE - *The database using in project* secrets.DB_NAME - *The database's name* secrets.POSTGRES_USER - *The username of database user* secrets.POSTGRES_PASSWORD - *The password for the user* secrets.DB_HOST - *Remote server public IP* secrets.DB_PORT - *The port for connecting to the database*
+- secrets.SSH_KEY - *Private key from the local machine*
+- secrets.PASSPHRASE - *The passphrase used when creating the ssh key*
+- secrets variables for remote server:
+- secrets.DB_ENGINE - *The database using in project*
+- secrets.DB_NAME - *The database's name*
+- secrets.POSTGRES_USER - *The username of database user*
+- secrets.POSTGRES_PASSWORD - *The password for the user*
+- secrets.DB_HOST - *Remote server public IP*
+- secrets.DB_PORT - *The port for connecting to the database*

 ### *How to launch a project*
 Using terminal change the current working directory to the location where you want the cloned directory.